jrkerns/pylinac/docs/source/cbct_docs.rst

 * If you're having trouble getting your dataset in, make sure you're loading the whole dataset.
   Also make sure you've scanned the whole phantom.
+* Make sure there are no external markers on the CatPhan (e.g. BBs), otherwise the localization algorithm will not be able to properly locate the phantom within the image.

 API Documentation